jsummers/deark/readme.md

     -opt char:charwidth=&lt;8|9>
        The VGA character cell width for character graphics, when the output format is "image".
-    -opt archive:subdirs
+    -opt archive:subdirs=0
-       When using -zip, allow subdirectories (the "/" character) in member filenames.
-Warning: This option is experimental.
-It is not as robust as it could be, and it may produce a ZIP file that is unsafe to unzip with some unzip software.
+       When using -zip, disallow subdirectories (the "/" character) in member filenames.
     -opt archive:timestamp=&lt;n>
     -opt archive:repro
        Make the -zip output reproducible, by not including modification times